brodieaustin/poisoned-well-novel/poisoned-well.md

 They were not heading back to the cave.
 She's trying to lead him away from the girl, Manan realized.
 The man was slow, but they were not much faster, together at least.
 Manan's feet kept slipping out from under her.
 She looked back and saw the man slipping too, but there he was nevertheless.

 Suddenly the woman stopped and grabbed a heavy stone, hurling it at the man.
 Snow scattered wildly in the air.
 It must have come quickly at him, because he did not dodge it.
 The stone struck his leg, leaving him curled over in the pain.
 This gave them a chance to gain the advantage.
 "He'll keep coming at us," the woman said, when the finally gained higher ground overlooking the area they had just covered.
 "He's sworn to.
-He wo not return until he has the girl."
+He will not return until he has the girl."

 "Or he is dead," Manan added.
 The woman nodded in agreement.